chevereto/v4-docs/developer/how-to/debug.md

 Debug enables to dump information about errors that may be affecting the software functionality.
 If Chevereto isn't working properly it will require debugging to understand the situation.

-Once you enable debug you need to trigger the issue again, this will generate a log that will help you to understand what is going on.
+Debug refers to check the system logs, error messages, and any other information to identify the root cause of the problem.

 ## Debug with user interface

 To debug errors go to [Settings > System > Debug errors](https://v4-admin.chevereto.com/settings/system.html#debug-errors) and enable "Debug errors".
 By enabling this Chevereto will debug errors to the screen (only to administrators).

 ## Debug with xrDebug

+[xrDebug](https://xrdebug.com) enables to spawn a user-friendly debugger that will automatically catch and display errors in real-time.

+You can [install](https://docs.xrdebug.com/install/) xrDebug anywhere and connect it to your Chevereto, xrDebug also comes built-in with Chevereto.

 * Run xrDebug built-in server: